Winter Bucket List

 - Give to someone in need or volunteer.
 Shift your family’s focus from getting to giving by volunteering.
 Find a list of ideas here.

 - Load up the car and discover a new holiday light display.
-The Oklahoma City metro has plenty to enjoy including drive-through options like Midwest City’s Holiday Lights Spectacular or walkable displays like Bricktown’s lights.
+The Oklahoma City metro has plenty to enjoy including drive-through options like Midwest City’s Holiday Lights Spectacular or walkable displays like the new Luminance at Mitch Park.
 You can even enjoy the sparkle aboard a free water taxi ride each weekend in December.

 - Visit a local tree farm.
 Around the metro, family-owned farms ready their festive harvest of pines and firs for families to enjoy.
 Snap a few fun photos among the trees and come home with some special memories and maybe some old-fashioned holiday décor.

 - Catch up with old Saint Nick!
-The jolly man himself plans to make several appearances around town including at Saturdays with Santa from 10 a.m. - 4 p.m.
-Dec.
-2, 9 and 16 at Devon Energy Center.
+The jolly man himself plans to make several appearances around town including at Learning Tree on Dec.
+15 from 2:30 - 4 p.m.

 - Throw on your aprons and bake some festive treats.
 Whether for yourself or for friends and family, there is something very warming about a homemade treat.